 Ground Cover Vines Is Hardy In Most Zones, Easy To Grow and Little Maintenance

 Weeds or Erosion Issues?
-Ground Covers to the Rescue!
+Ground Cover Vines to the Rescue!

 If you are looking for a way to control those pesky weeds that keep invading the garden, you can’t go wrong with a ground cover plant.
 Weeds can grow, spread and take over an area of the yard, killing the desirable plants in the area.

-Ground cover plants carpet the ground in a thick layer of foliage, branches, and flowers.
+Ground Cover Vines carpet the ground in a thick layer of foliage, branches, and flowers.
 They choke out weeds by shading the soil.
 A weed would have to climb its way through lots of dense foliage to get a ray of sunshine.
 Most weeds are not up to the task.

-Ground cover plants also tend to take over the soil with their roots.
+Ground Cover Vines also tend to take over the soil with their roots.
 This makes it tough for a new weed to gain any foothold.
 It also makes ground covers excellent for erosion control, a must on any sloping area of the yard.